 For further information about ABTA, the Code of Conduct and the arbitration scheme available to you if you have a complaint , contact ABTA at 30 Park Street, London, SE1 9EQ or see www.abta.com

 Disputes arising out of, or in connection with your booking which cannot be amicably settled may be referred to arbitration if you so wish under a special scheme arranged by ABTA Ltd and administered independently.
 The scheme provides for a simple and inexpensive method of arbitration on documents alone with restricted liability on the customer in respect of costs.
 Full details will be provided on request or can be obtained from the ABTA website (www.abta.com).
 The scheme does not apply to claims for an amount greater than £5,000 per person.
 There is also a limit of £25,000 per booking.
 Neither does it apply to claims which are solely in respect of physical injury or illness or their consequences.
 The scheme can however deal with compensation claims which include an element of minor injury or illness subject to a limit of £1,500 on the amount the arbitrator can award per person in respect of this element.
-Your application for arbitration and other required documents must be received by ABTA within 18 months of your return from the holiday.
+Your application for arbitration and other required documents must be received by ABTA within 18 months of your return from the tour.
 Outside this time limit arbitration under the scheme may still be available if we agree, although the ABTA Code does not require such agreement.
 For injury and illness claims, you can request the ABTA mediation procedure and we have the option to agree to this.
 Where we act as agent, please bear in mind that your contract is with the supplier of the arrangements concerned.
 Unless the supplier is also a member of ABTA, only disputes relating to our actions as agent can be dealt with by the arbitration scheme or mediation procedure and not complaints about the arrangements themselves or the acts / omissions of the supplier.

 Special requests and medical conditions / disabilities